adtzlr/felupe/docs/tutorial/building_blocks.rst

-.. _howto-building-blocks:
+.. _tutorial-building-blocks:

 Building Blocks
 ---------------

-.. admonition:: Have a look at the building blocks of FElupe.
+.. admonition:: Learn the building blocks of FElupe.
    :class: note

    * create a meshed cube with hexahedron elements